KhadijaAshraf-code/fake-news-detection-ml/ReadME.txt

 python src/model_training.py

 ##📂 Dataset
-This project uses https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset   from above link from Kaggle.
+This project uses https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset from this link from Kaggle.
 Due to size and licensing restrictions, the dataset is not included in this repository.

 To download the dataset: